For this discussion we will use the following set of measurements: 45.66 45.66 45.68 45.65

 The difference between any two measurements of the same quantity.

-Example: discrepancy between the highest and lowest measurements is 0.03
+Example: the discrepancy between the highest and lowest measurements is 0.03

 b.
 Most Probable Value (MPV)